ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 Getting Started with PyTorch Lightning
 ======================================

-This tutorial will walk you through the process of converting an existing PyTorch Lightning script to use Ray Train.
+This tutorial walks through the process of converting an existing PyTorch Lightning script to use Ray Train.

 By the end of this, you will learn how to: